dtdevore64/Installing-dwm-in-FreeBSD/README.md

 I will be installing dwm on FreeBSD 13.0-RELEASE on VirtualBox.
 This tutorial assumes you already have FreeBSD 13.0-RELEASE installed on your system.
 <br><br>

 ***Step 1.*** First we will need to install some packages.
-I will list all of the packages and a brief description of them.
+I will list all of the packages and a brief description of them after installing them.

 ```
 pkg install git xorg dmenu slim slim-themes pkgconf